 Ordinal scales are used to classify data into distinct categories that have a natural order.
 For example, an ordinal scale could be used to classify people by their level of satisfaction with a product (very satisfied, satisfied, neutral, dissatisfied, very dissatisfied).
 Ordinal scales do not have a meaningful zero point, and the difference between them can not be quantified.
 So it is not possible to perform mathematical operations on the data.
 Still, it is possible to compare the relative order of the categories.

-Another example of ordinal data would be Uber ride rating on a scale of 1 start to 5 stars.
+Another example of ordinal data would be Uber ride rating on a scale of 1 star to 5 stars.

 Previously we talked about nominal and ordinal scales.
 Both of these scales had data in the form of categories.

-Interval and ratio scale of data in the form of numbers or we can say that these two are numeric scales.
+Interval and ratio scales of data are in the form of numbers, or we can say that these are numeric scales.

 The only limitation of the interval scale is that there is no absolute or true zero.
-For example, 0 degrees C does not mean there is "no temperature."
+For example, 0 degrees C does not mean "no temperature."

-The examples of ratio scale include weight, height, volume etc.
+Examples of ratio scales include weight, height, volume etc.